History of Banbury: Middle Ages

-During the English Civil War
+English Civil War

 Banbury was partially destroyed by a fire in 1628.
 It played an important part in the English Civil War as an operational base for Oliver Cromwell, who is reputed to have planned the Battle of Edge Hill in the back room of an inn, then The Reindeer and now Ye Olde Reine Deer Inn.
 The town was pro-Parliamentarian, but the castle was manned by a Royalist garrison.
 In 1645 Parliamentary troops were billeted in nearby Hanwell village for nine weeks and villagers petitioned the Warwickshire Committee of Accounts to pay for feeding them.

 The Civil War helped develop Banbury's industry.
 Kings Sutton was a local centre for saltpetre digging, and the Royalist garrison was at work early in 1645 quarrying it there and making it into gunpowder in a specially built house near Banbury.
 Just over 10 years previously a government saltpetreman had operated at Banbury for a year, having moved there from the then small market town of Coventry, before moving on to Hook Norton a short while afterwards.

 The Civil War and the short two sieges noticeably damaged town's prosperity.
 Two members of the Vivers family and two fellow Banburians petitioned Parliament for an official redress compensation in 1646 and 1647.
 They claimed the principal looter was a captain in the King's garrison at Banbury Castle.
 Another self-proclaimed sufferer was the mercer Edward Russell, who after nearly being executed for trying to suborn the Royalist officers to turn Parliamentarian was jailed for three months in 1644.
 He also claimed his shop and house were looted and destroyed by the castle's Royalist garrison The garrison was soon defeated and the castle partly demolished using gunpowder.
 The Parliamentarian forces appeared to have also used the River Cherwell for access to Banbury at one point and briefly set up camp in the location of the present day Canalside trading estate, next to the public gallows.
 In 1649 dissaffected soldiers of the New Model Army mutinied.
 Being a mutiny and in Banbury, it became known as the Banbury mutiny.
 The mutineers did not achieve all of their aims and some of the leaders were executed on 17 May 1649.